The History of Slot Machines

 The first part of that is easy enough to understand, and the casino makes this information available to you in the pay table.
 For example, the pay table might tell you that three “7” symbols in a row pay you back 50 times the amount of your wager, while three cherries only return three times the wager.

-Odds and Casino Edge
+Odds and Payouts for Casino Slots

 The second part is not something the casino will provide to you, so you have to do some math to determine their advantage (by using the pay table).
 The casino’s edge at any particular slot machine is usually expressed as a percentage, usually in the range of 85% to 95%.
 The process of calculating this number is somewhat complicated, but good slot machine reviews will often provide their own estimate.